-Some monster cards have special powers that affect combat - a bonus against a particular Race or Class, for instance.
+Some monster cards have special powers that affect combat - a bonus against a particular Class, for instance.
 Be sure to check these!

-You and the other players may play one-shot Treasures or use Class or Race abilities to help or harm you in your combat.
+You and the other players may play One-Shot Treasures or use Class abilities to help or harm you in your combat.
 Some Door cards may also be played into a combat, such as monster enhancers (see below).

-Remember: while you are in combat, you cannot sell, equip, unequip, or trade Items, or play Treasures from your hand, unless these rules or the card says otherwise.
+Remember: while you are in combat, you cannot sell, equip, unequip, or trade Items, or play Treasures from your hand, unless these rules or the card say otherwise.

 If you kill a monster (or monsters!), discard the monster(s) and any other cards played, and claim your rewards.
 But note: someone may play a hostile card on you, or use a special power, just as you think you have won.
-When you kill a monster, you must wait a reasonable time for anyone else to speak up.
+When you kill a monster, you must wait a reasonable time, defined as about 2.6 seconds, for anyone else to speak up.
 After that, you have really killed the monster, and you really get the level(s) and Treasures, though they can still whine and argue.